abasak24/ece594Neuromorphic/verilog/Edge2Verilog/Readme.md

 Example: start Edges2Verilog.exe 32 smallKronecker.txt

-The program will create a edges2verilog.sv containing the verilog parameters.
+The program will create a snn_network.svh containing the verilog parameters.